Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: Introduction

-We now generalize a $2$-way exchange.
-We model a pool of patient-donor pairs as a directed graph $G=(V,A)$ (the {\it compatibility graph}) in which $V$ consists of the patient-donor pairs, and $A$ consists of every arc $(u,v)$ such that the donor of~$u$ is compatible with the patient of~$v$.
-In a directed cycle $C=u_1u_2\ldots u_ku_1$, for some $k\geq 2$, the kidney of the donor of~$u_i$ could be given to the patient of~$u_{i+1}$ for every $i\in \{1,\ldots,k+1\}$, with $u_{k+1}:=u_1$.
-This is a {\it $k$-way exchange} using the {\it exchange cycle}~$C$.
 To prevent exchange cycles from breaking (and a patient from losing their willing donor), hospitals perform the $k$ transplants in a $k$-way exchange simultaneously.
-Hence, KEPs impose a bound $\ell$ (the {\it exchange bound}) on the maximum length of an exchange cycle, typically $2\leq \ell\leq 5$.
+Hence, KEPs impose a bound $\ell$, called the {\it exchange bound}, on the maximum {\it length} (number of {arcs}) of an exchange cycle, typically $2\leq \ell\leq 5$.
 An {\it $\ell$-cycle packing} of $G$ is a set~${\mathcal C}$ of directed cycles, each of length at most~$\ell$, that are pairwise vertex-disjoint; if $\ell=\infty$, we also say that ${\mathcal C}$ is a {\it cycle packing}.
-The {\it size} of ${\mathcal C}$ is the number of arcs that belong to a cycle in ${\mathcal C}$.
+The {\it size} of ${\mathcal C}$ is is the sum of the lengths of the cycles of ${\cal C}$.

 KEPs operate in rounds.
 A solution for round~$r$ is an $\ell$-cycle packing in the corresponding compatibility graph $G^r$.
 The goal is to help as many patients as possible in each round.
-Hence, to maximize the number of transplants in round~$r$, we seek for an {\it optimal} solution, that is, a {\it maximum} $\ell$-cycle packing of $G^r$, i.e., one that has maximum size.
-After a round, some patients have received a kidney or died, and other patient-donor pairs may have arrived, resulting in a new compatibility graph $G^{r+1}$ for round~$r+1$.
+Hence, to maximize the number of transplants in round~$r$, we seek an {\it optimal} solution, that is, a {\it maximum} $\ell$-cycle packing of $G^r$, i.e., one that has maximum size.
+After round~$r$, some patients will have received a kidney or died {(or have left the pool for some other reason)}, while other patient-donor pairs may have arrived.
+This results in a new compatibility graph $G^{r+1}$ for round~$r+1$. {We have now finished the description of the basic KEP model, as used in this paper.
+As discussed by Bir\'o et al.~\cite{Bi_etal2019}, there exist many variants and extensions, some of which we will discuss in more detail later.}